BC Partners to buy Springer Science for 3.3 billion euros

-FRANKFURT Buyout firm BC Partners BCPRT.UL agreed to buy German publisher Springer Science+Business Media SPSBM.UL for about 3.3 billion euros ($4.4 billion) on Wednesday, the largest private-equity acquisition in Germany for seven years.
+FRANKFURT Buyout firm BC Partners agreed to buy German publisher Springer Science+Business Media for about 3.3 billion euros ($4.4 billion) on Wednesday, the largest private-equity acquisition in Germany for seven years.

 Sources told Reuters earlier this week that the owners entered fresh talks with BC Partners after last week rejecting the firm's 3.1 billion euro ($4.1 billion) bid as too low and announcing they would float the business.

-Springer, which competes with Anglo-Dutch publisher Reed Elsevier (REL.L) and Dutch company Wolters Kluwer (WLSNc.AS), publishes 2,200 English-language journals and more than 8,000 new book titles every year.
+Springer, which competes with Anglo-Dutch publisher Reed Elsevier and Dutch company Wolters Kluwer, publishes 2,200 English-language journals and more than 8,000 new book titles every year.

 "BC Partners plans to support the continued growth of Springer globally by further expanding its core subscription business as well as focusing on traditionally high-growth areas such as open access publishing and emerging markets," the buyout firm said.